-- Supporting maximum levels of research and innovation collaboration, ensuring that patients are able to benefit from international research collaborations post-Brexit
+- Supporting maximum levels of research and innovation collaboration

-- Ensuring regulatory alignment for the benefit of patients and the public’s health, so that UK patients continue to benefit from early access to the wide range of innovative health technologies available
+- Ensuring regulatory alignment for the benefit of patients and the public’s health

 - Ensuring robust coordination mechanisms on public health and wellbeing

-We will run campaigns in each of these areas to highlight the Alliance's concerns and ensure they are given the prominence and attention they deserve as the UK negotiates its exit from the EU.
+The Alliance has run a series of campaigns in each of these areas to highlight its concerns and ensure they are given the prominence and attention they deserve as the UK negotiates its exit from the EU.

 Who are the Alliance’s founding members?